Katelyn Runck Shows Off Her Sculpted Physique In A Skimpy Ensemble

 Katelyn Runck stunned her 2.2 million Instagram followers with her latest post, a sizzling double update that showcased her sculpted physique to perfection.
-The photos were taken be Lee LHGFX photography, who she made sure to tag in the picture itself as well as in the caption of the post.
+The photos were taken by Lee LHGFX photography, who she made sure to tag in the picture itself as well as in the caption of the post.

 Katelyn also included the geotag of West Fargo, North Dakota on the post.
 She posed in front of a background that consisted of a worn wooden fence as well as some type of wooden structure directly behind her.
 However, the background was slightly blurred out so that the focus was on Katelyn’s incredible physique.